Decentralized Communication-Efficient Multi-Task Representation Learning: Proving Theorem :GDmin Iterations

-\begin{proof} See Appendix \ref{grad_bnd_new2_proof}.
-This lemma follows in a fashion similar to that in the centralized case.
+\een \end{lemma} \begin{proof} See Appendix \ref{grad_bnd_new2_proof} in \cite{TAC_arxiv} (arxiv version of the paper).
+Proof follows similar to that in the centralized case.
 The key difference is that, in the $\gradU$ expression, different matrices $\U^\sg$ are used at the different nodes.
 The centralized case bound itself is a strengthening of what was proved in \cite{lrpr_gdmin} (Lemma 3.5, part 1).
 Differences from \cite{lrpr_gdmin} (Lemma 3.5, part 1): (i) We use $\SE_2$ instead of $\SE_F$ as our subspace distance measure, and hence we use Theorem \ref{min_step_claim} instead of the corresponding result used in \cite{lrpr_gdmin}. (ii) Because of this, there is one key change in how we bound the probability while applying the sub-exponential Bernstein inequality.
-These two changes in fact allow us to get a bound with a better sample complexity than the one proved in \cite{lrpr_gdmin}. \end{proof}
+These two changes in fact allow us to get a bound with a better sample complexity than the one proved in \cite{lrpr_gdmin}. \end{proof} \begin{lemma} If $\delta_\t < c / \sqrt{r} \kappa^2$, $\tb_\t < 0.1 \delta_\t/\kappa^2$, $\eps_\con < 0.1 \delta_\t/\kappa^2$, if $\eta = c_\eta /n \sigmax^2$ with $c_\eta < 0.5$, and if $nT \gtrsim \kappa^4 \mu^2 dr$ and $n \gtrsim \max(\log d, \log T, n)$, then, whp,